Processed Foods and Health

 • Colors—artificial FD&C Yellow No. 6 or natural beta-carotene to add yellow hues

 • Fortified foods contain vitamins and minerals that are added after processing.
 Either these nutrients were lost during processing, or they were added because they are lacking in the average diet.
-Examples include B vitamins (riboflavin, niacin, niacinamide, folate or folic acid), beta carotene, iron (ferrous sulfate), vitamin C (ascorbic acid), Vitamin D, or amino acids to boost protein content (L-tryptophan, L-lysine, L-leucine, L-methionine).
+Examples include B vitamins (riboflavin, niacin, niacinamide, folate or folic acid), beta carotene, iron (ferrous sulfate), vitamin C (ascorbic acid), vitamin D, or amino acids to boost protein content (L-tryptophan, L-lysine, L-leucine, L-methionine).

 The Bottom Line

-Last reviewed December 2022
+Last reviewed August 2023

 Terms of Use